stephen-bunn/prompt-toolkit-action-completer/docs/source/index.rst

    </p>

-A fairly simple method for adding prompt-toolkit completions attached to callables
+A fairly simple method for registering callables as prompt-toolkit completions.

 **To get started using this package, please see the** :ref:`getting-started` **page!**